 The crop area restrictions are considered based on the general cropping pattern in the region; which is 60 % of vegetables, 25 % of cereals or food crops, 10 % of oil and fiber crops, and 5 % of fruit crops (MOA 2018).
-The selection of these crops is based on their productivity in the area and the Therefore, the area allocated to each crop should be less than or equal to the maximum allowed land in the cropping pattern and mathematically expressed as;
+The selection of these crops is based on their productivity in the area and the farmer's preference for the crops.
+Therefore, the area allocated to each crop should be less than or equal to the maximum allowed land in the cropping pattern and mathematically